Approved Weighing Machines

 WHO 'APPROVES' THE BALANCES & WHO ENFORCES THE LAW?

 The actual standards for Weights and Measures are determined by the National Measurement Office who study the law, look at the science, and issue guidelines to Weights & Measures Authorities.
 The law is enforced by Weights and Measures Inspectors, they work for the Trading Standards department at your Local Council.
 You can find them by going to Trading Standard's Home Page (enter your postcode in the box at the top and click 'go').
 If you wish to study the law yourself, see the Weights & Measures Act 1985 and its many amendments.
 Then, if you disagree with an inspector, you may accept his offer to have the matter settled in court.
 Of course, Brexit has caused many complications, see the latest information.

 Each Local Council's Trading Standards Department enforces the law at a local level.
 So whilst the law is consistent, each Local Council has its own priorities regarding enforcement (i.e. they might have more important things to do)

 First, the easy bit.
 A weighing machine used in trade must be stamped with a special sticker.
 These stickers are seals that are carefully placed over vital screws on the balance, if you break the seal it will no longer be approved.

 There are four Classes (grades) of approved balance:

 - CLASS 4 need not concern you, it is for heavy items such as heavy goods vehicles

-- CLASS 3 need not concern you, it is for general goods, e.g. food (anything from herbs to bags of fruit)
+- CLASS 3 need not concern you, it is for general goods, e.g. food (anything from packets of herbs to bags of fruit)

 - CLASS 2 is for items that have a high value per gram, specifically precious metals (including silver)